jaspector

 Monday–Friday inspections; walk-in consultation/staff hours 8:30 AM–3:00 PM. citeturn16view0

-Typical inspection sequence: Foundation, framing, trades, insulation, and final inspections follow the CompassKC sequencing; trade inspections may be scheduled separately. citeturn16view0
+Typical sequence: Foundation, framing, trades, insulation, and final inspections follow the CompassKC sequencing; trade inspections may be scheduled separately. citeturn16view0

-Do I need a building permit in Kansas City (Clay County portion), MO?
+01 Do I need a building permit in Kansas City (Clay County portion), MO?

 Almost all new construction, additions, remodels, accessory structures, demolition, roofs, decks, pools, and trade work within the city or street right-of-way. citeturn16view0

-How much does a building permit cost in Kansas City (Clay County portion), MO?
+02 How much does a building permit cost in Kansas City (Clay County portion), MO?

+Building permit fees in Kansas City (Clay County portion), MO are set by the local building department and vary by project type and valuation.
 The minimum permit fee is Not publicly listed as a flat minimum; CompassKC pulls the lowest fee for the selected permit type. citeturn16view0.
 Fees are calculated as: Valuation-based schedule with base fees for the first ,000 and per-,000 increments plus specialized fees (site disturbance, plan review, etc.). citeturn16view0.
 Plan check fee: Calculated by the downloadable fee calculator PDF; plan review is included in the cost of the permit. citeturn16view0.

-How do I apply for a building permit in Kansas City (Clay County portion), MO?
+03 How do I apply for a building permit in Kansas City (Clay County portion), MO?

-1. Set up a CompassKC account, select the correct permit type (building, electrical, plumbing, mechanical, site, etc.), and upload project documents. citeturn16view0 2.
+To apply for a building permit in Kansas City (Clay County portion), MO, follow these steps: 1.
+Set up a CompassKC account, select the correct permit type (building, electrical, plumbing, mechanical, site, etc.), and upload project documents. citeturn16view0 2.
 Planning staff processes the submission, requests clarifications through CompassKC, and schedules plan review. citeturn16view0 3.
 Applicants receive electronic review comments and resubmit revisions as needed; no permit is released until all corrections are answered. citeturn16view0 4.
 Pay the calculated fee per Section 18 of the municipal code; CompassKC flags unpaid amounts and holds the permit. citeturn16view0 5.
 Once approved, inspectors assign inspection steps through CompassKC and the permit holder schedules each inspection with 24-hour notice. citeturn17search7

-How long does it take to get a building permit in Kansas City (Clay County portion), MO?
+04 How long does it take to get a building permit in Kansas City (Clay County portion), MO?

-What work is exempt from building permits in Kansas City (Clay County portion), MO?
+05 What work is exempt from building permits in Kansas City (Clay County portion), MO?

-How do I schedule a building inspection in Kansas City (Clay County portion), MO?
+06 How do I schedule a building inspection in Kansas City (Clay County portion), MO?

-Inspections can be scheduled via: Inspectors are scheduled through CompassKC; call (816) 513-1500, option 1, only after a permit number is issued. citeturn16view0.
+Once your permit is issued and work reaches an inspection milestone, you can schedule a building inspection in Kansas City (Clay County portion), MO via: Inspectors are scheduled through CompassKC; call (816) 513-1500, option 1, only after a permit number is issued. citeturn16view0.